-Alley Mills, also known as Alley Bean.
-Her husband was actor and author Orson Bean, who was well known as a celebrity panelist of To Tell the Truth and Match Game.
+Alley Mills is also known as Alley Bean, married to actor and author Orson Bean, who was well known as a celebrity panelist of To Tell the Truth and Match Game.
 Mills was 23 years his junior and the two were married from 1993 until his death in 2020.

-A graduate of Yale in 1973, she studied acting at the London Academy and her breakout gig was the comedy series The Associates, where she played an attorney opposite the still unknown Martin Short.
+A graduate of Yale in 1973, she studied acting at the London Academy and her breakout gig was the comedy series The Associates, where she played an attorney opposite the then-unknown Martin Short.
 Hill Street Blues fans may remember her Tracy Renko from the second season.